 As the world becomes increasingly connected, more and more people or businesses need to send money abroad.
 How are these transactions classified?
 Just what is a remittance?
 Read on to find out the definition of a remittance.

-But the act of transferring money from one country to another — also known as an international remittance — is not necessarily a simple task.
-There are ever-fluctuating exchange rates between various currencies as well as fees for transference.
-However, remittances have become a large part of the global economy, especially for developing countries.
+This act of transferring money from one country to another, also known as a remittance, has actually become a large part of the global economy, especially for developing countries.

 Do you send money across borders?
 It’s important to understand how it works.
 That’s why, here at Remitly, we’ve put together this guide.

 Many remittances are sent from foreign workers who moved abroad seeking economic opportunities.
 These migrants send part of their income back home to their families in their country of origin.

 Remitly’s customers live in countries like the United States, Canada, and the UK.
 They send their hard-earned money to support loved ones in countries such as Mexico, India, or the Philippines.

 The sacrifice they’ve made helps improve the quality of life for their families and the economy of their home countries.
 That’s why we work every day to help them get more money home.

 Other reasons for sending money sent overseas are business-related.
 These include paying employees or invoices with partners in other countries.

 Money Transfer Terms to Know